ITCODEHELP/typescript/README.md

 jupita.dump("Hello", 3, MessageType.Input)
 ```

-When you want to dump a message from an audio call (`isCall`) conversation, you may add an additional boolean parameter. `true` meaning the message is from an audio call, and `false` meaning it is not;
+The parameter `isCall` is required and set to false within the SDK.
+This tells Jupita whether or not the utterance is from an audio call.
+When dumping an utterance from an audio call, set the `isCall` parameter to `true`;

 ```
 jupita.dump("Hello", 3, MessageType.Input, true)